-Students will complete quizzes to reinforce course concepts.
-The quizzes test mathematical terminology and the identification and application of mathematical tools.
-All quizzes are open book and students may use a calculator.
+Students will demonstrate an understanding of course concepts through engaging with and practicing content by doing weekly quizzes.
 Each weekly quiz requires a passing score of 75% in order to move forward in the course.
 Weekly quizzes can be taken an unlimited number of times to achieve a passing 75% or higher score.
-To prepare for these quizzes, students will complete self-assessments through daily knowledge checks and hands-on course activities.
+To prepare for these quizzes, students will complete self-assessments through daily knowledge checks and hands-on course activities (including but not limited to taking notes, making source annotations, completing case studies, creating short webcam videos, and filling out worksheets and charts).
+The feedback given by the instructor for these activities will support achievement of the required quiz scores as well as the weekly Create assignments.